accel-sim/accel-sim-framework/gpu-simulator/gpgpu-sim4.md

 # Assume defualt config is 32KB DL1 and 96KB shared memory
 # In adaptive cache, we assign the remaining shared memory to L1 cache
 # If the assigned shd mem = 0, then L1 cache = 128KB

 # Volta adpative cache configuration example:
 # Enable adaptive cache
 -gpgpu_adaptive_cache_config 1
-# Define shmem size that can be assigned
+# Define shmem size options
 # For more info, see https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#shared-memory-7-x
 -gpgpu_shmem_option 0,8,16,32,64,96
-# Max L1+shd mem in Volta = 128KB
+# Max L1+shd mem = 128KB
 -gpgpu_unified_l1d_size 128
 ```
 We support sub-sector fetch-on-read write design with true write-allocate modeling for both L1&L2 caches.
-The new policy conserves memory bandwidth when running write-intense GPU workload.
-When a write to a single byte is received, it writes the byte to the sector, sets a corresponding write bit in a byte-level write mask and sets the sector as valid and modified.
+The new policy conserves memory bandwidth when running a write-intensive GPU workload.
+When a write to a single byte is received, it writes the byte to the sector, sets a corresponding write bit in a byte-level write mask, and sets the sector as valid and modified.
 When a sector read request is received to a modified sector, it first checks if the sector write-mask is complete, otherwise, it generates a read request for this sector.
+In [Volta cards](https://on-demand.gputechconf.com/gtc/2018/presentation/s81006-volta-architecture-and-performance-optimization.pdf) and above, L1 cache is write_allocate write_through, and L2 cache is write_allocate write_back.
+For the L1 cache, we specify the percentage of L1 size dedicated for write to mitigate read-write interference.
 ```
 # To use sub-sector lazy_read design, use character 'L', 'N' for no write allocate, 'W' for naive write design found in GPGPU-sim 3.x and 'F' for fetch-on-write
 # cache configuration string: <sector?>:<nsets>:<bsize>:<assoc>,<rep>:<wr>:<alloc>:<wr_alloc>:<set_index_fn>,<mshr>:<N>:<merge>,<mq>:**<fifo_entry>

-# L1 write_allocate lazy_fetch 'L'with write_through 'T' policiy as in Volta
+# configure L1 write_allocate lazy_fetch 'L' with write_through 'T' policy as in Volta
--gpgpu_cache:dl1  S:1:128:512,L:T:m:L:L,A:512:8,16:0,32
+-gpgpu_cache:dl1  S:4:128:64,L:T:m:L:L,A:512:8,16:0,32
 # Set 25% of L1 size for write
--gpgpu_cache_write_ratio 25
+-gpgpu_l1_cache_write_ratio 25

-# L2 write_allocate lazy_fetch 'L'with write_back 'B' policiy as in Volta
+# configure L2 write_allocate lazy_fetch 'L' with write_back 'B' policiy as in Volta
 -gpgpu_cache:dl2 S:32:128:24,L:B:m:L:P,A:192:4,32:0,32
 ```
-We added bitwise XORing and advanced polynomial hashing everywhere in the cache/memory system to reduce bank and cache set conflicts and alleviate contention.
-You can set five different hashing functions at different levels of the memory hierarchy: L1 cache set hashing, L1 bank hashing, L2 cache bank hashing, L2 cache set indexing, and memory banks indexing.
+We added bitwise XORing and advanced polynomial hashing everywhere in the cache/memory system to reduce bank and cache set conflicts and thus alleviate contention.
+You can set  different hashing functions at different levels of the memory hierarchy: L1 cache set hashing, L1 bank hashing, L2 cache bank hashing, L2 cache set indexing, and memory banks indexing.

 ```
 # to select polynomial hashing function, use the character 'P', 'L' for linear indexing and 'X' for bitwise XORing
 # cache configuration string: <sector?>:<nsets>:<bsize>:<assoc>,<rep>:<wr>:<alloc>:<wr_alloc>:<set_index_fn>,<mshr>:<N>:<merge>,<mq>:**<fifo_entry>

 # set L1 cache set index to linear
--gpgpu_cache:dl1  S:1:128:256,L:L:s:N:L,A:512:8,16:0,32
+-gpgpu_cache:dl1  S:4:128:64,L:L:s:N:L,A:512:8,16:0,32

 # set L1 bank index to linear
 # 0:linear, 1:xoring, 2:polynomiay